Favourited 52 times

 We’ve opened up our home to many travelers over the years, usually through word of mouth or spontaneous meetings on the street.
 We look forward to introducing our children to other adventurous spirits and sharing some life, some work with you.

-Patrick, Emma, Rosalie, Quinlan, and lil baby, due on July 11th. :)
+Patrick, Emma, and 3 children: Rosalie, Quinlan, and baby, Nelliana.

 Limited internet access